-- ♦ Every morning the school awakens to the sound of the bell ringing in St. Joseph's Chapel.
-The rhythm of the ringing is called Angelus, and it is sounded by one of two students who fill the roles of Sacristan and Verger.
+- ◆ Every morning the school awakens to the sound of the bell ringing in St. Joseph's Chapel.
+The rhythm of the ringing is called "Angelus," and it is sounded by one of two students who fill the roles of Sacristan and Verger.
 Angelus also rings at the beginning of worship services.
-Make sure you stop, and reflect on your day in silence, as this is a time for prayer and thanksgiving.
+When you hear it, please stop and reflect on your day in silence, as this is a time for prayer and thanksgiving.
 There are times when you will hear a sporadic ringing late in the evening.
-It is the way generations of Christ School athletic teams have signaled victories and their safe arrival home. - ♦ The large grassy area between the Dining Hall and Wetmore (Main School building) is sacred ground known as "Yard A." Yard A is the site of the original school building and considered sacred ground by all.
-One of the traditions at Christ School is that no one walks on Yard A. Exceptions are made for those who raise and lower the flags, those assigned to Yard A for job period or afternoon mowing, and anyone participating in graduation ceremonies. - ◆ All seniors have special privileges.
-For example, only seniors are permitted to use the front door of Wetmore.
-Underclassmen must enter and exit via other doors.
-Only after Tapping, a ceremony at the end of the year when there is a changing of student leadership, can the rising seniorclass assume the responsibilities and privileges associated with seniors. - ♦ Asheville School Week occurs late in October each year and culminates with "The Game", a football game played between Christ School and its respected rival, Asheville School.
-The week leading up to "The Game" is full of anticipation and festivities including banner making, the senior/faculty basketball game, a Talent Show, and a special highlight: the bonfire.
-The intense rivalry has been enjoyed by both schools since the first game played in 1911. - ◆ On occasion during the school year the Head of School will surprise the students and faculty with a "Head of School's Holiday."
-Classes are cancelled for the day or a portion of the day and are supplemented with activities and leisure time for the entire school community.

-◆ Grade levels (8th, 9th, 10th, 11th, and 12th) are referred to at Christ School as Forms.
+This is the way generations of Christ School athletic teams have signaled victories and their safe arrival home. - ◆ The large grassy area between the Dining Hall and Wetmore (Main School building) is sacred ground known as "Yard A." Yard A is the site of the original school building.
+One of the traditions at Christ School is that no one walks on Yard A except those who raise and lower the flags, those assigned to Yard A for job period or afternoon mowing, and anyone participating in Convocation and Commencement ceremonies.

+- ◆ All seniors have special privileges.
+For example, only seniors are permitted to use the front door of Wetmore; underclassmen must enter and exit via other doors.
+Only after Tapping, a ceremony at the end of the year when there is a changing of student leadership, can the rising senior class assume the responsibilities and privileges associated with seniors. - ◆ Asheville School Week occurs each fall and culminates with "The Game," a football game played between Christ School and its respected rival, Asheville School.
+The week leading up to "The Game" is full of anticipation and festivities such as banner making, a senior/faculty basketball game, and a special highlight: the bonfire.
+The intense rivalry has been enjoyed by both schools since the first game played in 1911. - ◆ On occasion during the school year, the Head of School will surprise the students and faculty with a "Head of School Holiday."
+Classes are cancelled for the day, or a portion of the day, and are supplemented with activities and leisure time for the entire school community. - ◆ Grade levels (8th, 9th, 10th, 11th, and 12th) are sometimes referred to at Christ School as Forms.
 The word comes from the old English boarding school model after which American boarding schools fashioned themselves in the early 19th century.
-The easiest way to remember is, whatever grade that you are in, subtract six, and that is your current "Form."
-If you are in the 8th grade, you would be in the Second Form; in the 9th grade, the Third Form; in the 10th grade, the Fourth Form; and so on.

-♦ One of the most common forms of consequence for students who violate a major school rule is "the stump."
+The easiest way to remember a form name is to subtract six from any grade to determine its "Form."
+A student in the 8th grade would be in the Second Form; in the 9th grade, the Third Form; in the 10th grade, the Fourth Form; and so on. - ◆ A unique consequence for students who violate a major school rule is "the stump."
 Digging a stump is a Christ School tradition that has made many a boy stronger and more committed to his experience at Christ School.
-Armed only with a pick axe, felling axe, and shovel, the student spends much of his free time over 2-6 week period removing a stump from the ground.
-It is hard work, but work that brings about a more complete understanding of a boy's past actions and eventually leads to a form of redemption that all boys need to fully realize their mistakes and to help them move forward with life.

-"Tapping" is an annual ceremony of appointing senior leaders (Prefects and Proctors) for the following year.
-It is held in the Chapel and occurs late in the spring.
-The entire student body is present, dressed in tie and coat, to witness this time-honored Christ School tradition.
+Armed only with a pickaxe, felling axe, and shovel, the student may spend time removing a stump from the ground.
+It is hard work, but work that helps a boy contemplate his actions and eventually leads to a form of redemption.
+All boys need to fully understand their mistakes and move forward with life. - "Tapping" is an annual ceremony of appointing senior leaders (Prefects and Proctors) for the following year.
+Tapping is held in the Chapel and occurs late in the spring.
+The entire student body is present, dressed in coat and tie, to witness this time-honored Christ School tradition.